 I can’t wait until this view includes greenery and flowers outside the windows!
 We aren’t that far away!

 This little white dot vase was a fun addition to our countertops!
-I’m going to try and get some fresh basil with a curbside pickup at our local nursery and add it here soon!
+I’m going to try and get some fresh basil at our local nursery and add it here soon!

 KITCHEN SOURCES: Counter Stools | Basket Pendant Lights | Striped Rug | White Serving Board | Similar Ridged Vase | Faux Greenery Stems | White Dot Vase | Similar Faux Asparagus Fern | Sunday Suppers Cookbook | Similar Recipe Book Stand | Island Paint Color: Benjamin Moore Providence Blue